pblottiere/QSA/README.md

 * `qsa-cli`: Command line tool

 Main features:
-* Create and manage QGIS projects stored on filesystem
+* Create and manage QGIS projects stored on filesystem or in PostgreSQL
-* Create and update layers: symbology, theme, ...
+* Create and update vector and raster layers: symbology, theme, ...
 * Inspect online QGIS Server instances
 * Cache management with MapProxy